 Our buildings are built next to the Prat de Cabanes-Torreblanca Natural Park, so respect for the environment that surrounds them is a maxim in their construction.

 Soil is a complex system in constant change, and a living element that must be taken into account if you want to combine the construction of new projects and positive environmental policies by the company.

 The soil serves as a support for all forms of life and is also the substrate for the growth of vegetation, vegetation that surrounds us and that makes this project special.

-There is a vegetal strip of special importance between the Garden City buildings and Torre la Sal beach.
+There is a plant strip of special importance between the Ciudad Jardín buildings and the Torre la Sal beach.
 It is a unique habitat given its characteristics and the plant and animal species it houses.
-This space is called a salt marsh.
+This space is called salt marsh.

 The salt marshes they are one of the most peculiar ecosystems in Europe.
 They contain elements typical of wetlands and yet they are usually located in arid environments.
 Salt marshes are considered an ecological treasure since they are fragile, easily alterable and scarce ecosystems.

 The salt marshes are an important place for migratory birds that make periodic seasonal use of these enclaves.
 In addition, they represent a natural protection barrier for the coast.